If you’re over the age of 30, you probably don’t feel like you bounce back like you used to.

 Strength and stability are major limiters of mobility as well.
 Often the feeling of tightness is because the brain doesn’t feel strong in that position.
-For example, if the brain doesn’t feel strong in the bottom of the squat, it will protect itself by getting stiff in the bottom of a squat.
+For example, if the brain doesn’t feel strong at the bottom of the squat, it will protect itself with stiffness.

-Also, if you consider athletic performance, there is a lot more to moving fast and changing direction than the muscle action.
+Also, if you consider athletic performance, there is much more to moving fast and changing direction than muscle action.
 The brain has to take in all of the surrounding information—the sights and sounds, where you are, where you want to go, obstacles in the way, etc.— a process that information and then communicate that to the muscles.

 With aging, all of that processing slows down.
-So in addition to the decline of the physical capability, there is a decline in the sensory processing that facilitates balance, agility, and coordination (ref).
+So, in addition to the decline of physical capability, there is a decline in the sensory processing that facilitates balance, agility, and coordination (ref).